-Step 2: Access the Security Overview in IONOS
+Step 2: Access the Security Overview in Your IONOS Account

-On the overview page, we provide a security check and log activities for your IONOS account.
+On the overview page, we provide a security check and login activities for your IONOS account.
 If you see any suspicious activity here, please contact the IONOS security team immediately.

-Open Security Overview: Log in to IONOS and click on My Account & Logout and then Login & Account Security.
+Opening the Security Overview: Log in to IONOS and click on My Account & Logout, followed by Login & Account Security.

 A strong password is essential for the security of your IONOS account.
 You should also change your password every 90 days or more.
-To create a secure password.
+For tips on creating a secure password, please see this article.

-It is best to use individual passwords for each online service.
-If unauthorized persons come into possession of your password, they will otherwise have quick access to all accounts.
-If you suspect that your password for your IONOS account has been spied on, reset it immediately.
+It is best to use unique passwords for each online service.
+If unauthorized parties get your password used for multiple accounts, they will quickly be able to access all of those accounts and subsequently lock you out.
+If you suspect that your password for your IONOS account has been stolen, reset it immediately.

 Never send your password by email.
 Only enter your password if you are sure you are on a trusted site.
-Always log in using https://login.ionos.com.
+Always log in to IONOS using https://login.ionos.com.

-If you use devices with other or public computers, we recommend the following steps:
+If you use devices with others or public computers, we recommend the following steps:

 - Delete all cookies, passwords, forms and cache entries in the respective browser after each session.

-If you follow these security tips and respond immediately to suspicious activity, you can safely use your IONOS account.
+By following these security tips and responding immediately to suspicious activity, you can rest assured that you are safely using your IONOS account.